What is revealed to you from your Lord is the truth:

-He said: The proof of the Trinity that God is in eternity and before his creation of the universe, if there were only one, his attributes would be disrupted, so there must have been three, to be merciful, give sustenance, and interact through the three who are within him.
+He said: The Trinity’s proof says that God is in eternity and before He creates the universe, he had attributes.
+If he was only one, and not three in one, His attributes would be disrupted.
+So, he had to be three in one in order to be merciful, give sustenance, and interact through the three who are within Him.

 I interjected, because his comment angered me: I, for example, have the trait of being “a very good speaker”.
 Therefore, when I decide to be silent and not to speak now, does this trait break inside me?